 Biographical Sketch: As per the instructions, include a biosketch for the candidate, any mentors, and any senior or key persons directly involved in activities related to the supplement.
-For mentors/senior or key persons, personal statements should be specific regarding expertise related to the role in the project and to the interaction with and commitment to the diversity supplement candidate.
+For mentors/senior or key persons, personal statements should be specific regarding expertise related to the role in the project and interaction with and commitment to the diversity supplement candidate.

 Mentors: If more than one mentor is proposed, the role of each mentor and the relationship to the candidate in the proposed Research Experience Plan must be clearly defined.
 Each mentor’s mentoring track record, including individuals previously mentored (preferably at the candidate’s career level) and their current positions if applicable, especially the current status of any previous diversity supplement candidates, should be described.
-If the primary mentor is relatively junior, including an experienced co-mentor may be helpful.
-The primary mentor does not have to be the PI of the parent grant, but the PI of the parent grant must concur with the supplement application.
+If the primary mentor for the diversity supplement candidate is relatively junior, including an experienced co-mentor or mentoring committee may be helpful.
+The primary mentor does not have to be the PI of the parent grant, but the PI of the parent grant must provide a brief statement to concur with the supplement application.

 Candidate’s Personal Statement: The application must include a personal statement describing the candidate’s short-term and long-term career goals.
 The candidate’s experience and commitment to the diversity goals of the program should be included.
-Candidates are strongly encouraged to submit career stage-appropriate grant applications during or at the end of period of supplement support.
+Candidates are strongly encouraged to submit career stage-appropriate grant applications during or at the end of the period of supplement support.
 Statements should include plans to develop such applications, if applicable.
 The Personal Statement can be included as part A of an NIH Biosketch or as a separate document.
 Scholastic Performance for candidates from the undergraduate through postdoctoral levels is required and provided in part D of the NIH Biosketch “Additional Information: Research Support and/or Scholastic Performance”.

 Please ensure the proposed candidate for diversity supplement support has an eRA Commons profile.

 Research Project: The proposed supplement project must be within scope of the parent grant.
-It must be relevant to the parent grant by contributing to, expanding or extending one or more aims of the parent grant.
+It must be relevant to the parent grant by contributing to, expanding, or extending one or more aims of the parent grant.
 The relevance needs to be explicitly explained in the application.